-- "Source" box will list all characters in Axis Studio if connected.
+- Source will list all characters in Axis Studio if connected.

-- A yellow light is displays if you are connected to the Source but you didn’t receive data in the specified amount of time.
+- A yellow light is displays if you are connected to Axis Studio but you didn’t receive data in the specified amount of time.

-Drag your character model into the Viewer window.
-Click merge all takes.
+Drag your character model into the Viewport.
+Click FBX Merge --> All Takes.

 When the Recording option for a Motion robot is active, you can record the data from Axis Studio to the current take shown in the Transport controls panel.